Department of Applied Physical Sciences (GRAD)

 Literature Review

-At the end of the first year students write a literature review.
-The literature review is intended to prepare students and their advisor for their specific research, the oral defense, which will take place towards the end of the second year, and future publications.
+By the end of the first year, students must complete a literature review, which includes both a written document and an oral presentation.
+The literature review is intended to prepare students and their advisors for the student’s specific research focus, the oral defense scheduled for the end of the second year, and future scholarly publications.

 Prospectus and First Doctoral Oral Exam